Courtney8606/ShoppingBasketChallenge/workshops/using-functions-as-arguments/README.md

 ```

 ### Exercise 3:

-Can you write a function `currentTime` that takes a callback, and executes the given callback using the current time as an argument?
-The time should be a string in the format 'HH:MM:SS'.
+Can you write a function `currentTime` that takes a callback, and executes the
+given callback using the current time as an argument?
+The time should be a

-Hint:
-> You can use `new Date()` to get a date object representing the current time.
->
-> Date objects have a `.toLocaleTimeString()` method on them: `date.toLocaleTimeString()`
+string in the format 'HH:MM:SS'.

 ```js
 // Example behaviour
 currentTime((time) => {